 A version of this experiment is included in our Reactivity of metals video (from 10:35), along with supporting resources, including illustrated technician notes, integrated instructions, worksheets, a structure strip and more.

-The experiment should take about 30 minutes.
+The experiment will take about 30 minutes.

 Equipment